Certain qualities of a good nurse are essential when asking for a raise, applying for a new job or asking for a job promotion.

 Bad nurses leave a terrible lasting impression, and good nurses will leave a remarkable feeling.

 I’m not talking about patients remembering your name.
 I’m talking about the impression the experience leaves.

 How did the nurses make them feel during the lowest point of their lives Maya Angelou summed this up well when she said:

-Did you know nurses is highly trusted individuals in the community?
+Did you know nurses are highly trusted individuals in the community?

-It is considered by many to be one of the most trusted professions in the country.
-The community trusts nurses to do our job with integrity.
+Nurses are regularly considered by many to be one of the most trusted professions in the country (source).

 Dishonest behavior such as lying destroys trust in the nursing profession and makes your personal brand worth nothing.